Winning the Talent Competition

 - Category: Blog

 Today’s talent market is so accelerated – with far more jobs than qualified job seekers.
-There is a great deal of competition to hire so that companies can continue on their growth paths.
+There is a great deal of talent competition so that companies can continue on their growth paths.
 In such a job market, it is critical to examine each part of an employer’s brand, recruiting and onboarding processes to attract, engage and retain employees.
 And, major employers spend a great deal of energy and resources on these processes.

 However, in our work with leading brands, we notice many overlooked, seemingly small areas that have a tremendous impact on job seekers – and make the difference between attracting a candidate – or losing them to the competition.
 Here are our insights: